 We all know that the best way to get something done is with a good ol’ duffel bag.
 Whether you need packed for school or just heading out on an extended trip, there isn’t much more convenient than throwing everything necessary into one durable nylon fabric carrier and calling it good!
 With so many great features like multiple exterior pockets where keys can go snuggly Snap Away Camping Style

 PICKLEBALL TOTE BAG

 Considering that pickleball is a relatively new sport and there aren’t many models to choose from, it makes sense why these bags would be popular.
-The Tote Bag provides an attractive alternative for those who want some extra space without having too much bag weight on their shoulders or hips when carrying all of your gear with you while playing in tournaments!
+The Tote Bag provides an attractive alternative for those who want extra space without having too much bag weight on shoulders or hips when carrying all of your gear while playing in tournaments!

 You also want to make sure you have a bag that is comfortable to carry.
 If you’ll be carrying your pickleball bag long distances, look for one with straps that distribute the weight evenly.
 And if you have any pickleball gear that is particularly fragile, look for a bag with extra padding to protect your gear.

 I admit that I am a bit of a Cotopaxi fanboy.
 Their products are vibrant, built to last, and sustainably sourced and ethically made.
 Since I started to play, my pickleball bag of choice has been the Cada Dia sling.
 It perfectly fits three paddles, two balls, and all my personal belongings.
 It also gets tons of compliments.